JSalazarAlt/expenses-tracker/README.md

 # Expense Tracker App

-A modern web application for tracking personal expenses built with Spring Boot and Thymeleaf.
+A simple web application for tracking personal expenses, built as a learning project using Spring Boot and Thymeleaf.
+This application helps users record and organize their daily expenses with basic filtering and visualization features.

+## About This Project

+This is a beginner-friendly project created to practice web development concepts including:
+- Spring Boot framework basics
+- Database operations with JPA
+- Web forms and data validation
+- Basic chart visualization
+- Responsive web design

 ## Features

 - ✅ Add new expenses with description, amount, date, and category
-- 📊 View all expenses in a clean, organized table
+- 📊 View all expenses in an organized table
 - 🔍 Filter expenses by category
+- 📈 View yearly expense charts with monthly breakdown
-- 💰 Professional UI with gradient design
+- 🎨 Clean user interface with gradient styling
-- 📱 Responsive layout
+- 📱 Responsive layout for different screen sizes

 ## Categories